Contact: daniel.hollarek@student.kit.edu

 (1) Data and .cif files: Please submit your intensity-over-angle data files in the first upload field in the format of a single .zip archive file.
 If possible, sort the data files in your .zip file into folders by the material system of the underlying samples and make sure that your contribution contains only pXRD files and not also other types of XRD data.
 If any information on the samples is available to you in the format of .cif files, please include them alongside the data files, labeled with the same filename.

-Our preferred data file formats are: .raw, .xrdml, .dat, .cif, .rd, .udf, .uxd, .vms, .gss, .txt, .spe, .cpi, .dbw, .mca, .cnf, .xdd, .dat, .xy, .xsyg.
+Our preferred data file formats are: .json, .raw, .xrdml, .txt, .json, .dat, .cif, .rd, .udf, .uxd, .gss, .cpi, .dbw, .mca, .cnf, .xdd, .dat, .xy, .xsyg.

 If your data files have a different format, please include instructions for how to convert them into intensity-over-angle files in the description field of the submission form.
 If your files map intensity over q value instead of angle, please also mention this in the description field.